luaraggio/cpp98_logger/README.md

 ## Motivation

 In short, robust systems depend on visibility.
 A well-designed logger isn’t just a debugging tool, 'cause it’s an observability layer that tracks an application’s lifecycle without coupling logging logic to business logic.
-This logger was built around three core software design principles:
+To achieve this, the logger I built applies three conceptual pillars within software development:

-- Interface (abstraction via pure virtual class) — defines the contract for log event handling.
+- Interface (abstraction via pure virtual methods) — defines the contract for handling log events.
-- Singleton Pattern — ensures a single global access point to the logger.
+- Singleton Design Pattern — ensures a single point of access to the logger.
-- Strategy Pattern — allows flexible output strategies (e.g., console, file, syslog).
+- Strategy Design Pattern — allows defining different output strategies (e.g., console, file, syslog).

+These two design patterns were implemented using interfaces as the main structural resource.
 ---

 ## Architecture